alidehkhodaei/categorized-websites/README.md

   <li>  <h3> <a href="#JobSearchWebsitesId">Job search</a></h3>These websites are useful for finding job opportunities in various industries and locations.</li>
   <li>  <h3> <a href="#Ui">Image, icons and ui</a></h3>These websites offer images, icons, and UI elements.</li>
   <li>  <h3> <a href="#Al">Al tools</a></h3>In this section, websites related to artificial intelligence have been collected.</li>
+  <li>  <h3> <a href="#Cpw">Code Playground Websites</a></h3>Code playground websites are online platforms that allow developers to write, test, and debug their code in real-time.
+They provide a code editor, console, and a variety of tools and libraries for experimenting with programming languages and frameworks.</li>
   <li>  <h3> <a href="#Others">Others</a></h3>  These websites offer a range of different services.  </li>
 </ul>